naschorr/hawking/README.md

     + If you're using different virtual server or screen identifiers, then make sure they work with `xvfb_prepend` in `config.json`.
 Otherwise everything should work fine out of the box.

 - Hawking as a Service (HaaS)
-    - Note: This assumes that your system uses systemd.
+    > *Note:* This assumes that your system uses systemd.
 You can check that by running `pidof systemd && echo "systemd" || echo "other"` in the terminal.
 If your system is using sysvinit, then you can just as easily build a cron job to handle running `hawking.py` on reboot.
 Just make sure to use your virtual environment's Python executable, and not the system's one.

     - Assuming that your installation is in '/usr/local/bin/hawking', you'll want to move the `hawking.service` file into the systemd services folder with `mv hawking.service /etc/systemd/system/`
-        + If your hawking installation is located elsewhere, just update the paths inside the `hawking.service` to point to your installation.
+        + If your hawking installation is located elsewhere, just update the paths (`ExecStart` and `WorkingDirectory`) inside the `hawking.service` to point to your installation.
     - Get the service working with `sudo systemctl daemon-reload && systemctl enable hawking && systemctl start hawking --no-block`
     - Now you can control the Hawking service just like any other.
 For example, to restart: `sudo service hawking restart`